Dear Home-Ec 101,

-What you’re looking at is most likely a layer of detergent build up that occurs when suds are splashed onto the agitator or other parts of the wash basin not normally under the water line.
-Just like soap scum build up in your shower, the water evaporates leaving behind a residue that we often refer to as soap scum.
-In areas with hard water, the problem is exacerbated by lime scale which refers to mineral deposits also left behind.
+What you’re looking at is most likely a layer of detergent build-up that occurs when suds are splashed onto the agitator or other parts of the washbasin, not normally under the waterline.
+Just like soap scum builds up in your shower, the water evaporates, leaving behind a residue that we often refer to as soap scum.
+In areas with hard water, the problem is exacerbated by limescale, which refers to mineral deposits also left behind.

-The best way to deal with build up situations like detergent and lime scale is prevention.
-Regularly cleaning your clothes washer will keep the build up from becoming significant and difficult to deal with.
-Once a month run an empty, large load, with 2 – 4 cups of white vinegar, depending on the capacity of the machine.
-The acidity of the vinegar helps dissolve the detergent and lime scale build up that may accumulate on the agitator and wash tub of a washing machine.
+The best way to deal with build up situations like detergent and limescale is prevention.
+Regularly cleaning your clothes washer will keep the build-up from becoming significant and difficult to deal with.
+Once a month, run an empty, large load with 2 – 4 cups of white vinegar, depending on the machine’s capacity.
+The vinegar’s acidity helps dissolve the detergent and limescale build-up that may accumulate on a washing machine’s agitator and washtub.

 Do not add vinegar through the bleach dispenser.

-If you want to be extra cautious add water, through the bleach dispenser, to the load prior to the cleaning cycle.
+If you want to be extra cautious, add water, through the bleach dispenser, to the load before the cleaning cycle.

-To help prevent this problem for reoccurring use a simple test to see if perhaps you’ve been using too much detergent or overloading your machine.
+To help prevent this problem from reoccurring, use a simple test to see if you’ve been using too much detergent or overloading your machine.

-Take a clean, dry towel and place it in the empty wash tub.
+Take a clean, dry towel and place it in the empty washtub.
 Set the washer for a small load on hot.
 Allow the towel to agitate for a few moments.
-Open the lid and look in, if you see suds, you have detergent build up in your laundry.
+Open the lid and look in.
+If you see suds, you have detergent build up in your laundry.
 This is caused by one of two problems, 1) using too much detergent or 2) overloading the machine so it cannot be rinsed properly.
-Check your manual to determine if you have been over stuffing the machine and experiment with using less detergent if that is the prime suspect.
+Check your manual to determine if you have been overstuffing the machine and experiment with less detergent if it is the prime suspect.